A Message from Josh Makower

-Thanks to our community of supporters, Stanford Biodesign has launched a new generation of health technology innovators while sharing our needs-based innovation process around the globe.
-These amazing Stanford Biodesigners have invented more than 100 medical devices, started dozens of companies, raised hundreds of millions of dollars, taught hundreds of others our unique biodesign innovation process, and helped more than two million patients so far.
+Thanks to our community of supporters, the Stanford Byers Center for Biodesign brings together the world’s most talented minds to create the future of healthcare.
+In our first 20 years, we launched a new generation of health technology innovators while sharing our needs-based innovation process around the globe.
+These amazing Stanford Biodesigners have invented hundreds of health technologies, launched dozens of companies, raised hundreds of millions of dollars, taught thousands of others our unique biodesign innovation process, and helped millions of patients.

 Director, Stanford Biodesign

-“I’m one of the many volunteers who have worked with Stanford Biodesign.
-For nearly 15 years, I’ve mentored, coached, and supported fellows and the program.
-I’ve had the pleasure and honor to get to know Paul Yock and the talented leadership team very well.
+“I’m just one of the many volunteers who have worked with Stanford Biodesign.
+For over 15 years, I’ve had the pleasure of mentoring, coaching, and supporting fellows and the program.
+It has been an honor to get to know Paul Yock, Josh Makower, and the talented leadership team very well.

 – Brook Byers, Partner, Kleiner Perkins Caufield & Byers